 At this point one can also identify what the biggest value creation killers are and thus uncover improvement potential again.
 A pure improvement, however, is usually only conservative.
 Here we want to break something.
 So let's move on to the next step.

 Now comes the certainly most difficult part: Which innovation, which process, which brilliant idea takes away the added value and/or the costs from the individual components of the process?
-This is damn hard to identify - or often to accept.
+Those disruptions are hard to identify - or to accept.

 One approach is to keep the big and already known disruptors against the process.
 For example the following: